 Architecture and interiors

 The building occupies a Franciscan convent founded in 1470, restructured as a hotel in 1993.
 Lombard Renaissance architecture, arcaded cloister, 16th-century frescoes restored in the public areas.
 Pierre-Yves Rochon contemporary interiors: pale marble, walnut panelling, Rubelli fabrics, 4-metre ceilings in the historic suites.
-118 rooms spread between the monastic wing and the 2000s extension.
+118 rooms distributed between the monastic wing and the 2000s extension.

 At the table